 - The application form and instructions will be available for download once the next competition has opened.

 - Please read the instructions carefully.
 Applicants who do not follow the steps outlined in this material will be automatically disqualified.

 Do NOT include letters of reference with your application.
 You are responsible for gaining the consent of your referees, supplying them with the Instructions for Referees and ensuring that they are aware that references must be sent to GWI by the closing date for applications.

 What are the selection criteria?

-- Extent to which the specialised knowledge and skills to be acquired will benefit women and girls
+- Extent to which the specialised knowledge and skills to be acquired will advance the status of women and girls.

 - Planned work or activity after completion of the research, study or training

 - Applicants may be of any nationality, but must be members of your NFA.